nus-cs2103-AY2122S1/ip/docs/README.md

 Aliases: `a`, `al`, `alias`

 The aliases allows users to type lesser characters to achieve the same results.
+Any subsequent arguments after `alias` will be ignored.

 Example of usage: